open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 ```

 These types are meant to represent the entities as they are within the system
-been observed and they contain information that would be quite meaningful to be
+being observed and they contain information that would be quite meaningful to be
 added to the traces as part of the `Resource` definition.
 You will add some
 helper functions to generate the instances of those types.